Napoleon's second abdication: Resolutions of the Chamber of Representatives

 In the meantime, the Representatives had met, early on 21 June 1815, and commenced their deliberations on the existing state of affairs.
-Gilbert du Motier, Marquis de Lafayette, the acknowledged Leader of the Liberal Party, having received intelligence of the subject of discussion in the Council, and aware that not a moment was to be lost in averting the blow with which their liberties were menaced, ascended the tribune, and addressed the Chamber, amidst the most profound silence, and breathless suspense:
+Gilbert du Motier, Marquis de Lafayette, the acknowledged Leader of the Liberal Party, having received intelligence of the subject of discussion in the Council, and aware that not a moment was to be lost in averting the blow with which their liberties were menaced, ascended the tribune and addressed the Chamber amidst a profound silence and breathless suspense:

 Representatives!
 (Note: "Gentlemen" in some sources) For the first time during many years you hear a voice, which the old friends of liberty will yet recognize.
 I rise to address you concerning the dangers to which the country is exposed.
 (Note: Some sources replace this sentence with "The country is in danger, and you alone can save it".)
 The sinister reports which have been circulated during the last two days, are unhappily confirmed.
 This is the moment to rally round the national colours—the Tricoloured Standard of 1788—the standard of liberty, equality, and public order.
 It is you alone who can now protect the country from foreign attacks, and internal dissensions.
 It is you alone who can secure the independence and the honour of France.